 MAT 102.
-Medical Assisting Theory I (3)
+Medical Assisting Theory I (3-0-3)

-Prerequisite: MAT 101 or consent of instructor
+Corequisite: MAT 101

 A description of anatomical descriptors and the cell introduces the student to and serves as an overview of the body's systems.
 The structure and function of the nervous, sensory, integumentary, muscular, skeletal, respiratory, and cardiovascular systems are taught with the diseases related to these systems presented.
 Upon completion, students should be able to demonstrate a basic working knowledge of these body systems.
 This is a CORE course for medical assisting.
 Code C